senacor/Tutorials-Microservices/README.md

 #### Tasks

 1. Decide which containers you can just reuse from Docker-Hub because they are standard containers and which containers are "self built" so you have to push to repositories in your Docker-Hub account.
-Note: The self built containers are those containers that
 2. Create a repository for each self-built container that will be pushed.
 3. Push the self build containers to their respective repositories on docker-hub.
 4. Adapt the docker-compose configuration so you use the docker-hub containers and not the local Dockerfiles.

+Note: The self built containers are those containers that have a "context" defined in docker-compose.
+They are built and run using Dockerfiles.

 ### Stage 09.A - Using the amazon ECR (EC2 Container Registry)